THE CCHP "ARTIST IN STUDIO" RESIDENCY BEGINS!

 "I'm thrilled to be a part of the CCHP Artist in Studio residency and working with artists who work in such a wide variety of mediums.
 Part of our responsibility both as artists and members of society is to cultivate an

+understanding and appreciation for the arts if we want to see them thrive.
 It feels great to know that I'll be able to give back to the community by sharing my experience and supporting a youth artist through the alliance between The Creatives Project and One Love Generation.
 I think this is going to be a very exciting year to see how all of the artists evolve through this program."

 Origins are very intriguing to me, specifically the origins of traditions, stereotypes and characteristics.
 As a society that's so far removed from our origins, we often forget about them when they're just a scratch under the surface of our personalities.
 My work is an observation of human character and the role gender plays in our perception and expectations of one another.
 I enjoy juxtaposing highly rendered figures against flat, repetitious surface and the negative space that they subsequently create.
 In the series of works created on thrift store bed sheets further juxtaposition is created by the slightly feral characteristic of the subject and the pleasant pattern of the fabrics.
 Animals carry a lot of symbolism and meaning for most people, representing any characteristic from wisdom to violence to fertility and the meanings associated with one animal can vary cross-culturally or stay quite similar.
 Living in a fast-paced and techno-centric society I'm drawn to timeless imagery that has narrative potential and bridges across generational gaps.
 My objective is to make engaging artwork that the viewer can relate to, striking them on an instinctual level.
 This fact leaves the works fairly open to interpretation and I enjoy the variety of responses the pieces receive.